-As George Orwell might say, some brands’ chat channels are more equal than others.
+As George Orwell might say, some brands’ live chat channels are more equal than others.

 How wide is the performance gap?
 Our StellaService Ecommerce Index studies show progress across the board since 2014, but for many brands, there’s a lot more work to be done.
 In terms of speed and quality, a select few companies have set a high bar.